Brandon-7-Sharp/python_web_scraper/README.md

 # Python Web Scraper
 ## Description
-This python program scrapes 5 Space related web pages for their information.
+This python program scrapes 10 Space related web pages for their information.
 It will not scrape ads, comments, or any other useless information.

-## Getting Started
+## Getting Started:
+### Setting Up An Environment:
 First, you need to create a new enviroment with the requirements.yaml provided in this repo.

 In the CMD, go to the location where you have this repo in your computer.